-- Can view: Editor can see the dataset and the queries created from the dataset (view-only).
+- Can view: The editor can see the dataset and the queries created from the dataset (view-only).

-- Can save queries: Editor can create, update, and delete queries created from the dataset.
+- Can save queries: The editor can create, update, and delete queries created from the dataset.

-- Can edit: Editor can create calculated elements and edit element data structure within a dataset.
+- Can edit: The editor can create calculated elements and edit element data structure within a dataset.

-- Can edit datasets: Editor can rename datasets and select a different datasets.
+- Can edit datasets: The editor can rename datasets and select a different datasets.